bowespublishing/streamlit-echarts-svg-dl/README.md

-# Streamlit - ECharts
+# Streamlit - ECharts5

-This is a fork repo of streamlit_echarts.
+This is a fork repo of [streamlit_echarts](https://share.streamlit.io/andfanilo/streamlit-echarts).
 Major changes to upstream:
+1. rename package to `streamlit-echarts5`, you need to rename all import namespaces`

-1. bump echarts to v5.4.2
+1. bump echarts to v5.5.1
 1. bump react to v18
-1. bump react-scripts to v4
+1. bump `react-scripts` to v5.0.1
 1. remove `React.useCallback` since it is out of rules of hooks,it not recommend in loop or conditional. use normal callback to events ,but with `React.memo(EchartsChart)` to avoid event failling.
 It's seems good for all demo now,but not tested yet when event callback and props really change  at the same time
 1. `React.memo` component for performance, since `streamlit.setComponentValue` always rerender parent,and give a set props to a new object,but props not changed actually,React shallow compare treat a new object not equal to old one even their values are equal.eg`props = {...props}` will call rerender.
 No rerender in the two examples about events。
 1. add notMerge param to func, mannually handle this,but with default value True
 1. update python build system, use pyproject.toml to manage info, use pdm as venv manager.

 **Since I Changed too much deps , versions, mechanism, it's not tested egnough and not easy to be accepted by origin Repo.
-I won't create pull request to origin repo recently, and will not publish to pypi as another pkg.
-If you are interesting in this repo ,pls install through `pip install git+https://github.com/CyberQin/streamlit-echarts5.git`**
+I won't create pull request to origin repo recently,but publish to pypi as `streamlit-echarts5`.

-# README.md from upstream

-The content of the original README.md is retained below!
+I won't frequently update this repository.
+If you have new feature request,try fork this repo when no response from issues**

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/andfanilo/streamlit-echarts-demo/master/app.py)